-In celebration of International Women’s Day, Mines Advisory Group (MAG) America wants to celebrate and thank all the female team members working around the world to save lives and build safer futures by removing landmines and unexploded ordnance from countries that have experienced conflict.
+In celebration of International Women’s Day, Mines Advisory Group (MAG) America wants to thank all the female team members working around the world to save lives and build safer futures by removing landmines and unexploded ordnance from countries that have experienced conflict.
 The dedication of these brave women inspires us, and paves the way forward for a future where girls can play, grow, and lead in safety.

 Enjoy a selection of stories from some of the amazing women who save lives with MAG.

 The Sinjar district of Iraq was liberated from ISIS control in 2016, but the land is still littered with improvised landmines and explosive hazards.
 These devices threaten those who live in the region, and those who fled from their homes during the violence and now wish to return.

 This month, MAG welcomed 25 new deminers to the district, including Nazy, Nahla, and Nazo, Yazidi women who were persecuted under ISIS rule.

 Nazo, pictured at the top of the post, told us: “I am very proud of myself, having enough courage and strength to be involved in this mission that saves people’s lives.
 All my friends and family members are great supporters of me.”

 Nahla spoke of the importance of equality in her country, calling for women to take a major role in all aspects of life.